Dione (moon): Orbit

-Dione orbits Saturn with a semimajor axis about 2% less than that of the Moon.
-However, reflecting Saturn's greater mass (95 times that of Earth), Dione's orbital period is one tenth that of the Moon.
+Dione orbits Saturn with a semimajor axis about 2% less than that of Earth's Moon.
+However, reflecting Saturn's greater mass (95 times that of Earth), Dione's orbital period is one tenth that of Earth's Moon.
 Dione is currently in a 1:2 mean-motion orbital resonance with moon Enceladus, completing one orbit of Saturn for every two orbits completed by Enceladus.
 This resonance maintains Enceladus's orbital eccentricity (0.0047), providing a source of heat for Enceladus's extensive geological activity, which shows up most dramatically in its cryovolcanic geyser-like jets.
 The resonance also maintains a smaller eccentricity in Dione's orbit (0.0022), tidally heating it as well.